 Can you put your finger on a single aspect of woodlands that makes them appealing?
 No?
 We can’t either!

 So we created a game that will help us find out why people love woodlands.
 We’re asking people to “create their ideal woodland” using a selection of tree species, animals, and woodland plants.
-Researchers at the Durrell Institute for Conservation and Ecology at the University of Kent will be able to evaluate the images to find out which aspects of woodland diversity are important to us.
+Researchers at the Durrell Institute for Conservation and Ecology and the Lancaster Environment Centre will be able to evaluate the images to find out which aspects of woodland diversity are important to us.

 We’re deeply grateful to the National Trust for Scotland, who agreed to plant a tree for each completed image at Glastonbury 2017.
 So a big thank you to everyone who played our game at the festival – you’ve helped create a real woodland by planting 235 trees!